tsalb/sfdc-lightning-service-components/README.md

 The four service components in this example are:

-`DataService.cmp` which encapsulates serverside callouts.
+`DataService` which encapsulates serverside callouts.
 A single Apex Controller is attributed to this headless component which uses `aura:methods` to pass parameters to the JS controller which handles serverside configuration like `action.setStorable()` or `action.setParams()`.
 The action will be passed to `helper.dispatch()` to make the asynchronous callout.

-`EventService.cmp` which encapsulates a key-value pair (optional value) model for both application and component events.
+`EventService` which encapsulates a key-value pair (optional value) model for both application and component events.
 This component registers and fires generic events which need to be parsed by the handling component(s) via key-value.

-`MessageService.cmp` which wraps `lightning:overlayLibrary` and provides dynamic creation `aura:methods` for modal bodies and footers.
+`MessageService` which wraps `lightning:overlayLibrary` and provides dynamic creation `aura:methods` for modal bodies and footers.

-`QuickUpdateService.cmp` which wraps Lightning Data Service (i.e. `force:recordData`) and provides an `aura:method` to very quickly configure a single-object, single-record DML to any sObject.
+`QuickUpdateService` which wraps Lightning Data Service (i.e. `force:recordData`) and provides an `aura:method` to very quickly configure a single-object, single-record DML to any sObject.
 Since this uses LDS, profile security is respected.
 This is a POC component.

+`DataTableService` which can quickly generate `tableData` and `tableColumns` in a format expected by `lightning:datatable`.
+It's designed primary for read-only tables, but it's still possible to perform further processing either serverside or clientside to configure `lightning:datatable` more granularly.

 ---